-Note: Stock options and SARs are generally exercisable cumulatively at 25% per year beginning one year after the date of grant.
-In the case of Mr. Bloch's award of 40,000 SARs on March 17, 2008, the SAR is 50% exercisable one year after the grant date and fully exercisable two years after the grant date.
+^{(1):} Stock options and SARs are generally exercisable cumulatively at 25% per year beginning one year after the date of grant.
+In the case of Mr. Bloch's award of 40,000 SARs on March 17, 2008, the SAR was 50% exercisable one year after the grant date and fully exercisable two years after the grant date.
 In general, awards expire ten years after the date of grant but such terms may be modified at the discretion of the Company's Compensation Committee.
 Grants are made at the market value of Common Stock on the date of grant.
-In the fiscal year 2008 proxy, the expiration dates identified with an asterisk () above were reported as August 22, 2013.
-This date was based on a preliminary decision of the Compensation Committee to define the expiration date of certain awards which had not been explicitly specified in the respective agreements for the Named Executive Officers and others.
-During fiscal year 2009, the Compensation Committee made a final specification that all previous stock-based awards expire on October 1, 2009 or ten years from date of grant, whichever is later.